History of applications of martingales in survival analysis: From Kaplan-Meier to the Empirical Transition Matrix

-The estimator is named the empirical transition matrix,\, see e.g.\ Aalen et al.\ (2008).
-The compact matrix product version of the estimator presented in Aalen and Johansen (1978) is often called the Aalen-Johansen estimator, and we are going to explain the role of martingales in this estimator.
+The estimator is named the empirical transition matrix,\, see e.g.\ \cite{aalen-et-al-2008}.
+The compact matrix product version of the estimator presented in \cite{aalen-johansen-1978} is often called the Aalen-Johansen estimator, and we are going to explain the role of martingales in this estimator.

-More specifically, consider an inhomogeneous continuous-time Markov process with finite state space $\{1,\ldots,k\}$ \ and transition intensities $\alpha_{hj}(t)$ between states $h$ and $j$, where in addition we define $\alpha_{hh}(t)=-\sum_{j\neq h}\alpha_{hj}(t)$ and denote the matrix of all $A_{hj}(t)=\int_{0}^{t}\alpha_{hj}(s)ds$ as $\mathbf{A}(t)$.
+More specifically, consider an inhomogeneous continuous-time Markov process with finite state space $\{1,\ldots,k\}$ \ and transition intensities $\alpha_{hj}(t)$ between states $h$ and $j$, where in addition we define $\alpha_{hh}(t)=-\sum_{j\neq h}\alpha_{hj}(t)$ and denote the matrix of all $A_{hj}(t)=\int_{0}^{t}\alpha_{hj}(s)\D s$ as $\mathbf{A}(t)$.
 Nelson-Aalen estimators $\widehat{A}_{hj}(t)$ of the cumulative transition intensities $A_{hj}(t)$ may be collected in the matrix $\widehat{\mathbf{A}} (t)=\{\widehat{A}_{hj}(t)\}$.
 To derive an estimator of the transition probability matrix $\mathbf{P}(s,t)=\{P_{hj}(s,t)\}$ it is useful to represent it as the matrix product-integral

 which may be defined as

 where $s=u_{0}<u_{1}<\cdots<u_{n}=t$ is a partition of $(s,t]$ and the matrix product is taken in its natural order from left to right.

 The empirical transition matrix or Aalen-Johansen estimator is the plug-in estimator